Canada's Carney meets with European allies as Trump targets his country's sovereignty and economy

 "In the current international context, we want to be able to develop our most strategic projects with our closest, more loyal partners,” Macron said, adding that “we are stronger together, better able to ensure the respect of our interests, the full exercise of our sovereignty.”

+Macron and Carney did not take journalists' questions ahead of the talks.
+An official familiar with the matter, who spoke on condition of anonymity as they were not authorized to speak publicly, said the Canadians proposed a press conference, but the French declined.

 Carney was sworn in on Friday.
-He will next visit Britain, where he will meet with Prime Minister Keir Starmer and King Charles III, the head of state in Canada.
-Starmer is also not expected to hold a joint news conference.
+After Paris, his next stop was London, where he was due to hold talks with Prime Minister Keir Starmer and King Charles III, the head of state in Canada.
+Starmer is not expected to hold a joint news conference with Carney either.

+The two leaders of countries that founded Canada have not spoken up for Canada while it has come under almost daily attacks by Trump, a sign they are reluctant to upset Trump as he's about to put tariffs on all trading partners on April 2.

-Carney will also travel to the edge of Canada’s Arctic to reaffirm the country's security and sovereignty.
+Carney will also travel to the edge of Canada’s Arctic on Tuesday to reaffirm the country's security and sovereignty.

 Carney has chosen the two European capital cities that shaped Canada’s early existence.
 During his swearing-in, he noted the country was built on the bedrock of three peoples, French, English and Indigenous.
 He said Canada is fundamentally different from America and will “never, ever, in any way shape or form, be part of the United States.”